 What happens if you don’t get back to us?

 If you don’t tell us what you want to do within 90 days of us writing to you, we’ll assume that the money should stay in NEST and enrol you as a member.
 Once this happens you won’t have the option of transferring the money out to another scheme until you’re 55.
+However, from 1 April 2017, all NEST members will usually be able to transfer money from their pot if they wish.
+This is because the government is lifting restrictions on transfers into and out of NEST.

 What happens once I’m enrolled into NEST?